-Sources may send data to Observe directly via an outgoing webhook, a forwarder, or another type of agent.
+Sources may send data to Observe directly through an outgoing Webhook, a forwarder, or other types of agents.
 The documentation for each source describes the recommended method and any additional installations required.

 Examples: AWS CloudWatch logs, Jenkins build logs

 Forwarders collect data from a source and send it to Observe.
-They often offer additional features, such as the ability to aggregate data from multiple sources or perform lightweight transformations.
-Forwarders are useful when the original source does not have a way to send data elsewhere, such as a process that only generates a local log file.
+They offer additional features, such as the ability to aggregate data from multiple sources or perform lightweight transformations.
+Forwarders can be useful when the original source does not have a way to send data to Observe, such as a process that only generates a local log file.

-Data streams are a flexible way to manage data ingestion.
-Each datastream sends to its own dataset, managed with unique, revokable, tokens
+Observe uses Datastreams as a flexible way to manage data ingestion.
+Each datastream sends a dataset, managed with unique, revokable, tokens.

-Endpoints support various wire protocols by which data can be ingested.
-All of our source and forwarder instructions ultimately send data to an endpoint.
+Endpoints support various wire protocols that Observe can ingest.
+All of the source and forwarder instructions ultimately send data to an endpoint.
 If you have a custom or highly customized source, you may configure it to use the appropriate endpoint directly.

 Example: JSON through an